sergio-santos-group/ProtoSyn.jl/docs/src/protosyn-api/core/submodules/builder.md

 ![ProtoSyn L-grammar](../../../assets/ProtoSyn-L-grammar.png)

 **Figure 1 |** A diagram representation of the [Peptides](@ref) default L-grammar.
 Any L-grammar in ProtoSyn is composed of 3 elements: **[1]** a variables library containing the templates of all the building blocks available.
-Each variable is a complete description of all internal associations between [`Atom`](@ref) instances ([Bonds](@ref) and [Parenthood relationships](@ref)) as well as all internal coordinates).
+Each variable is a complete description of all internal associations between [`Atom`](@ref) instances ([Bonds](@ref) and [Parenthood relationships](@ref)) as well as all internal coordinates and charges).
 This information, once loaded, forms an independent [`Fragment`](@ref) object and is indexed by a `:name` or a `:code`.
 In the case of the [Peptides](@ref) L-Grammar, there are 20 variables, one for each of the 20 natural aminoacids; **[2]** one or more operators, describing bridging connections between 2 of the L-Grammar variables.
 These, once loaded, return a function that bonds (and applies the correct [Parenthood relationships](@ref)) the requested [`Atom`](@ref) instances, while also applying specific internal coordinates to the involved [`Atom`](@ref) instances.
-In the case of the [Peptides](@ref) L-Grammar, the only available operator describes a peptidic bond; **[3]** optionally, a set of stochastic rules for choosing an operator.
+In the case of the [Peptides](@ref) L-Grammar, the only available operator describes a peptidic bond (_in reality, 2 extra operators are available for generating internal coordinates for the linear peptides & the special case of prolines_); **[3]** optionally, a set of stochastic rules for choosing an operator.
 ProtoSyn employs stochastic rules for choosing what operator to apply to any 2 given templates, meaning that different operators can be randomly applied based on a set of weights, generating complex structures in a random way, if desired.
-In the case of the [Peptides](@ref) L-grammar, such rules are not applied, since there is only 1 operator to be applied.
+In the case of the [Peptides](@ref) L-grammar, such rules are not applied, since there is only 1 operator to be applied linearly.

 As previously explored, ProtoSyn supports Stochastic L-Grammar structures for defining semi-random and ramified molecular structures.
 The following types and methods explore how this is achieved in more detail.
+In addition, loading an [`LGrammar`](@ref) also adds any additional information (such as available residue types for mutation) to all relevant global variables in ProtoSyn.

 ```@docs
 LGrammar